-- The notice of the annual general meeting of shareholders - The Management Information Circular - Instructions on how to ensure your shares are voted at the Meeting
+- The notice of the annual general meeting of shareholders - The Management Information Circular - · Instructions on how to ensure your shares are voted at the Meeting

-Shareholders are invited to attend the annual general meeting (the "Meeting") of the shareholders of Canaccord Capital Inc. (the "Company") on June 26, 2009.
-At the Meeting, management will report on the Company's performance in the financial year ended March 31, 2009 ("fiscal 2009") and the Company's plans for the coming fiscal year.
+Shareholders are invited to attend the annual general meeting (the "Meeting") of the shareholders of Canaccord Financial Inc. (the "Company") on June 25, 2010.
+At the Meeting, management will report on the Company's performance in the financial year ended March 31, 2010 ("fiscal 2010").